 “In the last year, our Council approved the approach to develop revalidation.
-In addition, we strengthened our registration process for those joining the register who trained overseas and we have concluded all* 1,500 cases in our historic caseload.
+In addition, we strengthened our registration process for those joining the register who trained overseas and we have concluded all* of 1,500 cases in our historic caseload.

 “We are currently working with stakeholders on our draft strategy which sets out our ambitions for the next few years.
 We are committed to ensuring our continued focus on the protection of the public and becoming a more effective and efficient regulator.”

 - 680,858 nurses and midwives on the NMC register.